NanoFerreira/SWE_MainProject_Team1/!README.md

 ## Technical Design

-In this section, we outline how our vehicle marketplace application will be implemented.
+In this section, we outline how our  marketplace  will be implemented.
 The documents below cover our technologies, system architecture, data design, and code standards.
-These resources are written for developers — including remote contributors — who need full insight into the system.

 Click [here](https://github.com/NanoFerreira/SWE_MainProject_Team1/blob/main/Implementation%20Language%28s%29%20and%20Framework%28s%29.md) to view the Implementation Language(s) and Framework(s) we chose and why.